microbean/microbean-weld-se-environment/README.md

-# microBean Weld SE Environment
+# microBean™ Weld SE Environment

-The microBean Weld SE Environment project consists primarily of a `pom.xml` file that describes runtime dependencies that together make up a microBean environment with RedHat's [Weld][weld] project as the backing CDI 2.0 implementation.
+The microBean™ Weld SE Environment project consists primarily of a `pom.xml` file that describes runtime dependencies that together make up a microBean™ environment with RedHat's [Weld](http://weld.cdi-spec.org/) project as the backing CDI 2.0 implementation.

 The `pom.xml` file also produces a Docker image that collects those dependencies together in a root `/microbean` directory, together with